 Too often, people trapped in a destructive cycle of active addiction have no one to talk to about their problems, nor do they have a healthy outlet where they can vent their frustrations or figure out how to heal.
 One of the benefits of a group therapy setting is that recovering addicts and alcoholics can voice their troubles and concerns and speak freely about their substance abuse without fear of judgment while listening to others and helping them work through their issues.
-In doing so, they can shed that feeling of isolation that comes with addiction, as the people around them are struggling with issues that are only too familiar.
+In doing so, they can shed that feeling of isolation that comes with addiction, as the people around them are struggling with problems that are only too familiar.
 This type of give-and-take interaction helps improve confidence and communication among members of the group, which can, in turn, aid in relapse prevention.

 Contact A Forever Recovery Today

 Although some recovering addicts may at first feel uncomfortable about sharing their experiences with substance abuse with a group of strangers, one of the things group therapy participants at A Forever Recovery quickly learn is that they aren’t alone.
 If you or someone you love is facing a substance use disorder, don’t hesitate to call for help.
 The addiction recovery counselors at A Forever Recovery are trained to deal with all types of substance abuse and do so with compassion and kindness.
 Call A Forever Recovery today at our toll-free number to learn how you can begin the process of lifelong recovery.